krishna2808/krishna2808/README.md

 - 👯 I’d like to collaborate on  <a href="https://github.com/krishna2808/Django-Projects"> **Django** </a> and <a href="https://github.com/krishna2808/Desktop-Applications">**Desktop Software**</a> based projects.
 - 📫 How to reach me **kk8140631@gmail.com**
 - 💬 Ask me about anything .
-- ⚡ Fun fact: In my free time, you'll find me watching series or standup comedy.
+- ⚡ Fun fact: In my free time, you'll find me watching web series.

 <br>
 <h2 align="left">Tech Stack</h2>